 The Firm has identified a number of key operational risks.
 These relate to disruption of the office facilities, system failures, trade failures and failure of third party service providers.
 Appropriate policies are in place to mitigate against risks, including appropriate insurance policies and business continuity plans.

 The main credit risk to which the Firm is exposed is in respect to the failure of its debtors to meet their contractual obligations.
-Most the Firm’s receivables are related to investment management and advisory activities.
-The Firm believes its credit risk exposure is limited since the Firm’s revenue is ultimately related to management fees received from funds.
-These management fees are drawn throughout the year.
+Most the Firm’s receivables are related to investment advisory activities.
+The Firm believes its credit risk exposure is limited since the Firm’s revenue is ultimately related to investment advisory fees received.
+These fees are drawn throughout the year.
 Other credit exposures include bank deposits and office rental deposits.

 The Firm undertakes periodic impairment reviews of its receivables.
 All amounts due to the Firm are current and none have been overdue during the year.
 As such, due to the low risk of non-payment from its counterparties, management is of the opinion that no provision is necessary.
 A financial asset is overdue when the counterparty has failed to make a payment when contractually due.
 Impairment is defined as a reduction in the recoverable amount of a fixed asset or goodwill below its carrying amount.